fclorenzo/pkreborn-access/README.md

 ### Naming Events & Contributing to the Community File

 This feature allows you to replace generic event names like "ev12" with meaningful ones.
-You can create your own personal names for events, and we highly encourage you to contribute these names to the community file so everyone can benefit.
+You can create your own personal names for events, and we highly encourage you to contribute these names to the community so everyone can benefit.

 #### How to Create Your Own Custom Names